3liz/py-qgis-wps/README.md

 - QGSWPS\_SERVER\_RESPONSE\_TIMEOUT: The max response time before killing a process.
 - QGSWPS\_SERVER\_RESPONSE\_EXPIRATION: The max time (in seconds) the response from a WPS process will be available.
 - QGSWPS\_SERVER\_WMS\_SERVICE\_URL: The base url for WMS service.
 Default to <hosturl>/wms.
 Responses from processing will be retourned as WMS urls.
-This configuration variable set the base url for accessing results.
+This configuration variable sets the base url for accessing results.
 - QGSWPS\_SERVER\_RESULTS\_MAP\_URI

 ### Logging